-High-speed dental hand pieces, low-speed hand pieces, rotary components and dental unit attachments (e.g., reusable air or water syringe tips and ultrasonic scaler tips) shall be packaged and heatsterilized in a manner consistent with the same sterilization practices as a semi-critical instrument or item [9].
+High-speed dental hand pieces, low-speed hand pieces, rotary components and dental unit attachments (e.g., reusable air or water syringe tips and ultrasonic scaler tips) shall be packaged and heat-sterilized in a manner consistent with the same sterilization practices as a semi-critical instrument or item [9].
 Single-use disposable items such as prophylaxis angles, cups, brushes, tips for high-speed evacuators, saliva ejectors, air and water syringe tips, and gloves must be used for one patient only and discarded.
-California requires proper functioning of the sterilization cycle of all sterilization devices be verified at least weekly through the use of a biologic indicator (such as a spore testing monitor).
-Test results should be documented and maintained for 12 months [9].
+Proper functioning of the sterilization cycle of all sterilization devices should be verified at least weekly through the use of a biologic indicator (such as a spore testing monitor).
+It is recommended that test results be documented and maintained for 12 months [9; 10].
 Studies have demonstrated variability among dental practices in meeting sterilization standards.
 In one study, 49% of respondents did not challenge autoclaves with biological indicators.
 Other studies using biologic indicators found a high proportion (15% to 65%) of positive spore tests after assessing the efficacy of sterilizers used in dental offices [21].